persunde/easyk3s/docs/observability/metrics.md

 # Metrics with Prometheus and Grafana

 Know what your cluster is doing.
-This chapter installs the **kube-prometheus-stack** - a single Helm chart that bundles Prometheus, Grafana, Alertmanager, and a set of pre-built Kubernetes dashboards.
+This chapter installs the **kube-prometheus-stack**.
+A single Helm chart that bundles Prometheus, Grafana, Alertmanager, and a set of useful pre-built dashboards for Kubernetes.

 ---